carterjs/web-dev-tutorial/README.md

 Take note of the structure of this CSS.
 There's what's called a *selector* (`.promo .promo-content`, `.promo h3`) followed by a *block* that lists *properties* and their *values*.

+### Including CSS

+Most of the time, you'll find CSS in an external file like `styles.css`.
+These files can be included from within the `head` section of your HTML document using the `link` tag like so: `<link rel="stylesheet" href="style.css">`

+CSS can also be included within `style` tags, also generally found in the `head` section of the document.

+It's also possible to include styles directly onto an element.
+For example `<h1 style="font-size: 100px">BIG</h1>`.
+Styles attached to an element through the `style` attribute are referred to as *inline*.

 ### Selectors

 A selector does exactly what you might imagine: it selects an element or a group of elements.
 There are many ways to do this, so let's just go over a few.